d18c7db/Gauntlet_FPGA/readme.md

 There is no code published yet as this is in a non functional "work in progress" state at this time.

 ## Hardware
-None yet, this is purely at the simulation stage using Xilinx ISIM.
-All screen shots are generated from test bench output of what the video signal would look like if it was displayed on a monitor.
+Initially all screen shots here were generated from test bench output of what the video signal would look like if it was displayed on a monitor.
 The testbench dumps the output video values for each frame in a .ppm (portable pixmap) text file which can then be directly viewed by a suitable viewer (eg FastStone Image Viewer).
 The .ppm file format consists of one line with the pixmap magic value P3, next line is the X and Y resolution and max number of colors, followed by hopefully at least X*Y lines of RGB color triplets like so:

 <pre>
 P3